WALKS & TALKS PROGRAM

-On the second day, this architectural tour explored a rich and diverse collection of buildings associated with state and local government, education, recreation, commerce and religion.
+On Sunday, our architectural tour explored a rich and diverse collection of buildings associated with state and local government, education, recreation, commerce and religion.

 The walk also sampled some wonderful houses made distinctive by elegant and imaginative architectural detailing.

-On the final day, Roy introduced us to some of the history and beauties of the park.
+On Monday morning, Roy introduced us to the history and beauty of Cook Park.

 It’s an outstanding example of a Victorian era park, and notable for its fine collection of mature trees and numerous items of historic and aesthetic interest from the 19th and 20th centuries.
 A highlight was the Blowes Conservatory, replete with begonias in bloom.

-The tour of the park was followed by a tour of commercial, civic and domestic architecture lining Summer Street, and byways leading off it.
+The tour of the park was followed by a look at the commercial, civic and domestic architecture lining Summer Street, and byways leading off it.

-In the lead-up to the event, we received great support from the Orange Visitor Information Centre.
-If you’re heading that way, it’s worth stopping in to find out what’s on during your visit.
+We received great support from the Orange Visitor Information Centre.
+If you’re heading that way, visit the Centre’s website to find out what’s on.

 Coming up: Newcastle 2024

 In 2023, we continued to discover the region around Orange.
 Roy Lumby led us around the delightful towns of Cowra and Canowindra.